 In my travels, seeing the beauty of the world was a given.
 The beauty of humanity?
 That was the cherry on top.
 In my first trip to Korea, I experienced no lack in genuine hospitality.
 Kindness was most disarming when least expected, and it was my most precious take-away.
 At the departure lounge for my return flight, I posted my gratitude on Facebook:

 A friend said I conquered Korea, but it was Korea that conquered me.
 Coming from a K-hood, I thought the country was just a bigger version.
 Indeed, my Korean experience was bigger – in memorable firsts (1st fall colors, 1st summit climb, 1st studio recording, haha) & in K-style hospitality & kindness from friends & strangers alike.
 Language barrier be damned, we connected in more profound ways than words.
 That’s what travel is: both visitor & visited connecting in this shared space.
 To realize that the world is for sharing.

 Gamsa hamnida to Winter Sonata.
 If not for this Korean soap, Nami Island would have slipped under my radar.
 The show was wildly popular in the early noughties that even its dreamy island setting shot to fame.
 Although I never caught an episode, the island would become a non-negotiable item in the itinerary of my first SoKor trip more than a decade later.

 Atop a tower of boulders, I staked my lofty spot with outstretched arms and a euphoric holler like a rock star, shades and chutzpah in place.
 But who was I fooling?
 There was only one rock star in the house, and that was Seoraksan, its rocky apex piercing the infinite blue of the sky.
 I didn’t have the cheek to believe I had conquered a mountain.
 Mountaineering never figured in the agenda for this day trip, or my life.
-I didn’t climb Seoraksan because it was there, but because I was there.
+I climbed Seoraksan, not because it was there, but because I was there.